efrainsteinbach/musikarchiv/README.md

 # Musikarchiv

-A small Angular web application which can show and play collection of static music albums (mp3s).
-It's designed to work entirely with static assets, so you can run it on any web server like Apache, IIS or Nginx (or any hosting provider).
-The goal of this application is to enable you to host a private online gallery of your own music on the web, allowing access control using Basic Auth (or potentially other authorization methods).
+A lightweight Angular (JavaScript) web application which can show and play a static collection of music albums (mp3s).
+It's designed work using static assets only, **without any server-side dependencies like PHP, Asp.Net or MySql**, so you can run it on any web server like Apache, IIS or Nginx (or a cheap hosting provider).
+The goal of this application is to easily enable you to host a private online gallery of your own music on the web, allowing access control using Basic Auth (or potentially other authorization methods).
+The core concept is to build the index of the available music yourself on your machine, not on the server, using a *node.js* script.

 Here is a screenshot of it in action on a private collection: